michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.6.0 =
+- Added the ability to sort sections with the `sortable` argument of a section definition array.
 - Added the `save` argument for the field definition.
 - Changed the mechanism of the repeating and sorting fields.